Philip M. Dobard, Vice President | Director, The Museum of the American Cocktail | President, Pacific Food & Beverage Museum

 BC Hoffman, Contributing Consultant

 BC Hoffman's love of cocktails, food, and entertaining began early on in the kitchen of his Austrian grandmother, a chef skilled in everything from Dobosh Torte to Schnitzel.
 Born in Washington, DC, he quickly went from an apprenticeship in a Maryland sushi restaurant to working in Miami with James Beard Award-winning chefs Michelle Bernstein and Marvin Woods.
 A graduate of Johnson & Wales University, his must-have kitchen tools are the food processor and iron skillet, both of which he uses to prepare and cook up his favorite soul food comforts.
 In his spare time, BC serves behind bars—no, not those kind—honing his skills as a mixologist and creating as many unique libations as there are days in the year.
 In addition to operating his own catering company, he stays busy teaching, training, mixing, and cooking across Greater Los Angeles.
 He also has had the opportunity to showcase his skills globally at numerous food and beverage competitions, via YouTube, and on shows distributed by Food Network.
-He is a founder of WELLWORK and currently serves as Beverage Director at The Edison in Downtown Los Angeles and General Manager at Sassafras Saloon in Hollywood.
+He is a founder of WELLWORK and currently serves as Beverage Director at The Edison in Downtown Los Angeles and Contributing Consultant with The Museum of the American Cocktail.

 Mia Mastroianni, Producer & Host, Nitty Grits Media